 If you’re worried about cashflow have a look at what you’re spending and what income you have coming in.
-You may need to cut back on as much as possible to get you through the next few weeks.
-It’s not going to be fun, but you’ll be pleased you did once it’s all over.
+Is there anything you can cut back on to help you out until you get back on your feet.

 Check whether you have insurance policies that would cover your mortgage payments or replace some of your income.
 For example:

 - Mortgage payment protection insurance

 These types of insurance are often offered with life insurance policies or mortgages and it’s easy to forget you have cover.

 There is usually a minimum time period, which could be several months, before these policies pay out, so you should talk to your insurer to find out more, particularly if you are worried about redundancy.Back to top

 Step 3.
 Talk to your creditors if you think you’re going to miss payments

 Once you’ve done your budget if you think you’re going to struggle to pay essential bills make sure you talk to the people you owe money to before it becomes a problem.

 Do you have some savings you can rely on?
 Don’t assume you can’t get your money if it’s in a fixed term or notice savings account.
 Some banks and building societies are now saying you’ll be able to access them with no penalties.
 Check with your bank or building society if they’re able to help.